I. Basic provisions

 - The provisions of the Terms and Conditions are an integral part of the purchase contract.
 Deviating provisions in the purchase contract take precedence over the provisions of these Terms and Conditions.

-- These Terms and Conditions and the purchase contract are concluded in the Czech language.
+- These Terms and Conditions and the purchase contract are concluded in the English language.

 II.
 Information on goods and prices